The Da Vinci Code (2006)

 The film, like the book, was considered controversial.
 It was met with especially harsh criticism by the Catholic Church for the accusation that it is behind a two-thousand-year-old cover-up concerning what the Holy Grail really is and the concept that Jesus Christ and Mary Magdalene were married, producing a daughter, as well as its treatment of the organizations Priory of Sion and Opus Dei.
 Many members urged the laity to boycott the film.
 In the book, Brown states that the Priory of Sion and "all descriptions of artwork, architecture, documents and secret rituals in this novel are accurate".

 The Da Vinci Code premiered as the opening film of the 59th Cannes Film Festival on May 17, 2006, and was theatrically released in the United States on May 19.
-The film grossed $224 million in its worldwide opening weekend and a total of $760 million worldwide against a $125 million budget, becoming the second-highest-grossing film of 2006, as well as Howard's highest-grossing film to date; however, the film received generally negative reviews from critics.
-It was followed by two sequels, Angels & Demons (2009) and Inferno (2016).
+The film received generally negative reviews from critics, but was a commercial success, grossing $224 million in its worldwide opening weekend and a total of $760 million worldwide against a $125 million production budget, becoming the second-highest-grossing film of 2006, as well as Howard's highest-grossing film to date.
+It was followed by two sequels, both directed by Howard: Angels & Demons (2009) and Inferno (2016).